robbert-vdh/yabridge/README.md

-     3. **Whenever any step below mentions running `yabridgectl <something>`, then you should run `~/.local/share/yabridge/yabridgectl <something>` instead** as `~/.local/share/yabridge` is not in your search path so your shell won't know where to look for yabridge.
+     3. **Whenever any step below mentions running `yabridgectl <something>`, then you should run `~/.local/share/yabridge/yabridgectl <something>` instead** as `~/.local/share/yabridge` is not in your search path so your shell won't be able to find yabridgectl otherwise.

         Alternatively, you can also add that directory to your shell's search path so you'll be able to run `yabridgectl` directly.
 If you don't know